Modelling phylogeny in 16S rRNA gene sequencing datasets using string-based kernels: Materials and Methods

-meaning that the difference between $P$ and $Q$ is fully defined by the relationship between the concentrations $\alpha_1$ and $\alpha_2$.
-We restrict the phylogenetic scale of the difference between $\alpha_1$ and $\alpha_2$ in order to demonstrate the sensitivity of StringPhylo kernel two-sample tests to the phylogenetic scale of the difference between $P$ and $Q$.
+with $N \sim \textnormal{NB}(10^5, b)$, meaning that the difference between $P$ and $Q$ is fully defined by the difference between the vectors of concentrations $\alpha$ and $\tilde\alpha$.
+The aim of this simulation study is to demonstrate that only phylogenetic-aware kernels offer two-sample tests that are sensitive to the phylogenetic scale of the difference between $P$ and $Q$.
+To do this we will fix $\alpha=\hat\alpha$ and vary $\tilde\alpha$ by controlling its distance to $\alpha$ according to a given phylogenetic tree.